Fanking233/FVSight_Data/README.md

 # FVSight_Data
-# Please download the data in the release
+# Please download the data in the releases